0xshin0bi/0x531fm4d3-blog/content/miscs/effective notes with obsidian.md

 ### Templater

-[Templater](https://github.com/SilentVoid13/Templater) is a powerful template engine for Obsidian that automates note creation using JavaScript-based logic.
+[Templater](https://github.com/SilentVoid13/Templater) is a template engine for Obsidian that automates note creation using JavaScript-based logic.
 It enables dynamic content generation, user input prompts, and advanced workflows within templates.
 I use JavaScript snippets in the templates' frontmatter to quickly insert data when creating a new note, and by doing so ensure that important metadata related to each note is properly documented.
 Some examples in the screenshot below:

 ![[Pasted image 20250428161711 1.png]]
 _how the snippets look like in the templates' frontmatter_